BijayKarki/micro_python_projects/Room_monitor/README.md

 2. DHT11 (temperature and humidity) sensor
 3. 1.3 inch OLED display

-## Future updates
+## Future updated

-1. Real time tracking (but requires different micro controller or a hardware setup)
-2. Time based features (turning display off during night)
-3. 12 hour display (a line/bar chart )
-4. Various LED indicators for running the setup independently.
+1. Various LED indicators for running the setup independently.<br>
-5. Enhancing battery efficiency.
+   Added functionality to turn on the onboard Neopixel LED to indicate the pico is up running, starting and ending the process.

+2. Text animation in OLED.<br>
+   Added functionalities to animate the text displayed on the OLED over static texts to make it eye catching.

 ## Aditional info